 31 Jan How Long Does Marijuana Stay in Your System?

 Marijuana is once again in the spotlight.
-This psychotropic plant is not unfamiliar with center stage, as of the last century it has been a topic of much controversy.
+The cannabis plant is not unfamiliar with center stage, as of the last century it has been a topic of much controversy.
 Although marijuana was recorded as early as 2727 B.C. (around the same time as alcohol), only recently has it been given the cigarettes and booze pass, shifting from an illegal drug to a plant most people think to be less harmful than previous eras.

 That is not to say that marijuana has the same sort of legality worldwide like alcohol or tobacco but to say that as a people we are heading towards that direction.
 More and more, scientists and healthcare professionals are validating marijuana advocates by supporting the drug’s recreational and medicinal use.
 Today, the mantra surrounding weed is mostly, well, it’s not as bad as it is good.